Using MockServlet: online tutorial

 The core of MockServlet is a set of classes in

-are the pieces you will surely need.
-They simulate a servlet request and response, and you use them to calldoGet
+MockRequestandMockResponseare the pieces you will surely need.
+They simulate a servlet request and response, and you use them to calldoGet.The

 We will assume you know how to use JUnit; you have created a subclass of